Because of Your Belief

 The dominant of two feelings is the one expressed.
 I am healthy is a stronger feeling than I will be healthy.
 To feel I will be is to confess I am not; I am is stronger than I am not.

-To understand this more deeply, it will help if we briefly examine the subject of time.
-Please become still with me NOW, and ask yourself the following question: “When but now, could you experience any event?”
+To understand this more deeply, it will helpful if we examine the subject of time.
+Please become still with me now, and ask yourself the following question: “When but now could you experience any event?”
 Last night’s dinner was eaten now.
 Tomorrow’s breakfast will be eaten now.
 When you get married, or graduate, or move into your new house, you will do so now.
 How can this be?
-Because any other time either past of future, is conceptual.
-This is why we must absolutely claim what we desire NOW.
-By gently and repeatedly claiming our desire as though achieved (through affirmations and visualizations imbued with feeling), we impress a clear paradigm (mould or example) upon the subconscious mind.
-Let’s go deeper via a quote from Proverbs 23:7:
+Because time is conceptual only; the past and the future don’t exist.

 For as he thinketh in his heart, so is he.”